 The business lifecycle impacts every aspect of your company, and many financial and operational best practices differ depending on the stage you’re in.

-Take your personal wealth, for example.
-Early on, you may have much of your personal wealth tied up in equipment, real estate, and other company holdings—but other strategies can liberate working capital to protect your household finances and personal credit.
-If your personal wealth grows alongside the company’s revenue, you may need help with an investment portfolio, and as your company becomes established, you may look toward creating a trust or another vehicle to preserve your legacy.
-Finally, if you decide to transition out by selling your business, you may benefit from considering how to manage the sudden influx of capital.
+If your personal wealth grows alongside the company’s revenue, you may need a wealth manager to help you invest your money wisely.
+And as your company becomes established, you may look toward creating a trust or another vehicle to preserve your legacy.
+Finally, if you decide to sell your business, you may benefit from considering how to manage the sudden influx of capital.

 What business lifecycle advice can benefit you right now?